roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 Duration: 20

 ### Create a List VMs Script
-Next create a JavaScript file to use for our list VMs script:
+Next, create a JavaScript file to use for our list VMs script:
 ``` bash
 touch list-vms.js
 ```